 We will discuss that but first, let’s understand how the LLC works and what is the maximum thing you can get by forming an LLC for all your rental properties.

-What is LLC in Real Estate
+What is LLC in a Rental Property

 So an LLC is a business structure that real estate investors and other companies form to hold rental properties.
 Each shareholder of that LLC (Limited Liability Company) is a member if you are investing with partners.